 The company is committed to high standards of corporate governance and transparency, believing these to be essential in delivering the long-term success of our business.
 The Board governs the company in accordance with the Affinity Water Corporate Governance Code ('AW Code').
-This incorporates the Ofwat Board Leadership, Transparency and Governance Principles 2019 ('BLTG Principles') in their entirety, and those parts of the UK Corporate Governance Code 2018 that are deemed relevant to its business.
+This incorporates the Ofwat Board Leadership, Transparency and Governance Principles 2019 ('BLTG Principles') in their entirety, and those parts of the UK Corporate Governance Code that are deemed relevant to its business.

-For more details on the company's governance procedures, see the Corporate Governance Report on pages 130 to 215 of our Annual Report and Financial Statements for the year ended 31 March 2023.
+For more details on the company's governance procedures, see the Corporate Governance Report on pages 106 to 117 of our Annual Report and Financial Statements 2023/24.

 The company has an established framework for identifying, evaluating and managing its key risks.
 The main aim is to foster a culture where teams throughout the business manage risks as part of their management of day-to-day operations.
-The EMT also carries out regular assessments of emerging risks, including horizon scanning and monitoring of early warning indicators.
-See details of the principal risks and the company approach to risk on pages 108 to 120 of our Strategic Report.
+The ELT also carries out regular assessments of emerging risks, including horizon scanning and monitoring of early warning indicators.
+See details of the principal risks and the company approach to risk on pages 80 to 89 of the Strategic Report section of our Annual Report and Financial Statements 2023/24.